How many calories should I eat per day? That depends on whether you want to maintain, gain, or lose weight.

-Managing calories is the most basic way to lose weight and reach your goal weight.
+Managing your calorie intake is a basic and easy way to lose weight and reach your goal weight.

 What is a calorie?

 A calorie is a unit of energy.
 They measure the energy found in foods and drinks.

 Your body needs and uses a certain amount of calories to function.
 So you take in calories from your food intake and use them to fuel its bodily functions.
 To drop pounds, your caloric intake needs to be fewer than what your body uses in a day.
 It’s called a calorie deficiency.

 When it’s the other way around where you eat more than you need, you create a calorie surplus and leads to weight gain.